MaiAndResearch/MaiAndResearch/README.md

 ## 🔭 I’m currently working on ...
 - Analyzing my Fitbit data from when I was training to run a marathon
+- DataDrivenMai_Blogs repository
   - A couple of blog posts on data scraping weather data in Japan using Jupyter notebook

 ## 🌱 I’m currently learning ...
 - Wordpress to design my website!
 Steep learning curve but it let's me be creative